 Imagine the following:

-You’re expecting a big payday on Friday, because you know you’re earning a bonus for getting the project done under-budget.
+You’re expecting a big payday on Friday, because you’re earning a bonus for getting the project done under-budget.
 But at the last moment, you realize you made a major error with the order, and cost the company money.
 You didn’t meet the “under-budget” goal after all, and you don’t get the bonus.

 Now imagine that Friday comes around, you did NOT make an error, and you find $500 extra on your paycheck that week.
 After the celebratory weekend you head back to work and later you make an error, and cost the company.
 Can they get the $500 back from you?
 Fat chance!
 The champagne and caviar store does not take refunds!